bonitasoft/bonita-doc/md/bonita-docker-installation.md

 Re-create a new Bonita container with the same hostname (-h) and this host directory mounted (-v) :

 ```
-docker run --name bonita -h bonita -v ~/Documents/Docker/Volumes/bonita-subscription/:/opt/bonita_lic/ -d -p 8080:8080 bonitasoft/bonita-subscription
+docker run --name bonita -h bonita -v ~/Documents/Docker/Volumes/bonita-subscription/:/opt/bonita_lic/ -d -p 8080:8080 bonitasoft/bonita-subscription:${varVersion}.0
 ```

 This will start a container running the Tomcat Bundle with Bonita Engine + Portal.
-As you did not specify any environment variables it's almost like if you have launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
+As you did not specify any environment variables it's almost like if you had launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
 It means that Bonita uses a H2 database here.

-You can access to the portal on http://localhost:8080/bonita and login using the default credentials : install / install
+You can access the portal on http://localhost:8080/bonita and login using the default credentials : install / install

 ### Link Bonita to a database